kirahman2/salarypredictionportfolio/README.md

 The variations in company salary were important signals to consider.

 ## Modeling
-After examining the data I removed outliers below the 25th and above the 75th percentile, keeping the inter quartile range.
+After examining the data, I removed outliers below the 25th and above the 75th percentile, keeping the inter quartile range.
 This resulted in 992,418 records in our dataset.

 After reviewing the EDA process, I established the following features as predictors for training the model.